Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 # Problem Set Week-6

-**DUE:** Next Friday start of class via Canvas.
+***DUE:** Next Friday, beginning of class.

+**NOTES:**
-**NOTE:** All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas
+  - Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

-**GOAL:** Welcome to PSET-3.
+**GOAL:** Welcome to PSET-6.
 This problem set will help you further develop your ability to describe how DNA read/write work.
 Coupled with this you will examine the consequences of non-trivial *quantitative pacing* in the development of these technologies.
 Finally, you will examine the consequence of  interconvertability of matter and information as DNA read/write